eduardapontel/numbers-generator/README.md

 # Numbers Generator 🎲

-**Numbers Generator** is a simple and intuitive web application that allows users to generate random numbers within a specified range.
+**Numbers Generator** is a simple responsive and intuitive web application that allows users to generate random numbers within a specified range.

 <br>